isa96/isa96/README.md

 # Hi there I'm Izzan 🧑🏻

 <p align="justify">
-- 🔭 I’m currently working on Dates Code as Freelancer and Nanosense Instrument Indonesia as Artificial Engineer
+- 🔭 I’m currently working on Dates Code as Freelancer and Nanosense Instrument Indonesia as Artificial Engineer and Full Stack Developer

 </p>